dlindahl/omniauth-cas/README.md

 Configurable options for values returned by CAS:

   * `uid_key` - The user ID data attribute to use as your user's unique identifier.
-Defaults to `'user'` (which usually contains the user's login name)
+Defaults to `'user'` (which usually contains the user's login name).
   * `name_key` - The data attribute containing user first and last name.
 Defaults to `'name'`.
   * `email_key` - The data attribute containing user email address.
 Defaults to `'email'`.
   * `first_name_key` - The data attribute containing user first name.
 Defaults to `'first_name'`.